Polynomial definability in constraint languages with few subpowers: Main result

-By Lemma \ref{lemma:linkedness}, $\theta_{\{1,2\}}$ is $\land$-irreducible.
-This implies that $\algA_{1,2}$ is subdirectly irreducible and hence an element of $\mathcal V_{SI} \subseteq \HS(\algA^l)$.
+By Lemma \ref{lemma:linkedness}, the linkedness congruence $\theta_{\{1,2\}}$ is $\land$-irreducible.
+This implies that $\algA_{1,2}$ is subdirectly irreducible and hence an element of $\mathcal V_{SI} \subseteq \HSfactors(\algA^l)$.
 In particular, this means that $Q$ is a relation from our relational basis $\Gamma$.
 The relation $R'$ is of arity $n-1$, and thus, by induction assumption, has a pp-definition of linear length.
 This finishes our proof. \end{proof}

-Note that, although in the proof of Theorem \ref{theorem:main-result} we found a ternary constraint language $\Gamma$ defining the reduced critical relations $R \leq_{sd} \algA_1 \times \ldots \times \algA_n$ with parallelogram property, the same must not be true for the original algebra $\algA$.
-To compute an explicit bound on the maximal required arity from the proof, we would need a bound on the value of $l$, such that the subdirectly irreducible elements of $\HSP(\algA)$ are contained in $\HS(\algA^l)$ (and we are not aware of any such explicit bound).
+Note that, although in the proof of Theorem \ref{theorem:main-result} we found a \emph{ternary} multi-sorted constraint language $\Gamma$ defining the reduced critical relations $R \leq_{sd} \algA_1 \times \ldots \times \algA_n$ with the parallelogram property, the same may not be true for the original algebra~$\algA$.
+Our construction only leads to an upper bound of $3\ell$ on the arity, where $\ell$ is such that all subdirectly irreducible elements of $\HSP(\algA)$ are, up to isomorphism, contained in $\HSfactors(\algA^\ell)$.
+In the general case, we are not aware of any better bounds for $\ell$ than the double exponential bound $\ell \leq |A|^{|A|^{|A|+1}+1}$ provided in \cite[Theorem 10.15]{freese_commutator_1987} (see also \cite[Theorem A.5.27]{brady_notes_2025}).
+But, we remark that in some cases much better lower bounds on the arity of relational bases are known (e.g. for Mal'tsev algebras on 3-elements \cite{bulatov_three_2005}).

-As an immediate consequence of Theorem \ref{theorem:main-result} we get that every 3-element algebra with few subpowers has short pp-definitions, confirming Conjecture~\ref{conjecture:short-definitions-iff-few-subpowers} for the 3-element case:
+As an immediate consequence of Theorem \ref{theorem:main-result} we get that every 3-element algebra with few subpowers has short pp-definitions, confirming Conjecture~\ref{conjecture:short-definitions-iff-few-subpowers} for the 3-element case.